Upcoming Events

 As the The Met’s 2025-26 Quartet in Residence, JACK Quartet kicks off its exciting season just in time for the holidays with a program of new and old works inspired by the most daring musical experiments of the Middle Ages.
 The program includes works by JACK Quartet violinists Christopher Otto and Austin Wulliman, plus many more New York City trailblazers, set against the Romanesque architecture of The Met Cloisters.

-Performances will take place in the Romanesque Hall at 6:30pm and 8:15pm.
+The performance will take place in the Romanesque Hall at 6:30pm.
 MetLiveArts tickets include Museum admission on the day of the event, during Museum hours only.

 Washington and Lee University